Scottish cooking - kail, haggis, oats and more

 The salmon is Scotland’s best-known game fish.
 Its attractive pink flesh comes from absorbing pigments from certain kinds of crustaceans it feeds on at sea.
 Some claim the flavour of a fresh sea-trout (basically a native brown trout which, for reasons not yet explained, has decided to run away to sea) is a match for salmon, while others say that the taste of the brown trout, grown slowly in a Highland loch, is equally good.
 Both salmon and trout are also farmed, the conspicuous fish-farm cages blighting the foreground of many a scenic Highland loch-and-mountain view.
 Still, you can’t eat scenery.
 (And farmed salmon is about one-third the price of wild salmon in the average local fish shop!)

 Again, there is plenty of information around on Scotland’s sea-fish.
-Given the importance of the industry, especially in North-East Scotland, there is no reason why you shouldn’t be able to find stunningly fresh whitefish and shellfish supplied by local shops.
+Given the importance of our fishing industry, especially in North-East Scotland, there is no reason why you shouldn’t be able to find stunningly fresh whitefish and shellfish supplied by local shops.
 And that means the best restaurants and hotels will also have it on their menu.
-There are issues of sustainability, however, for certain species – though a small number of top class restaurants are noting this in their fish buying policies.
+There are issues of sustainability, however, for certain species – though a quite a few restaurants are noting this in their fish buying policies.

 Incidentally, I was brought up in a fishing town in Scotland’s North-East, so the very best of fish often turned up at the back door.
 (To clarify: I mean through family contacts - I don't mean because the back door was submerged at high tide or anything like that.)
 And I also have a memory of visiting my grandmother's house once on a dark evening and walking straight into a line of split cod, hung on the washing line to air-dry.
 Yes, I was truly slapped in the face with a wet fish.
 But I do consider this to be a totally authentic traditional encounter with seafood.
 I don’t suppose anyone air-dries cod now.
 Granny used it in the dish she called hairy tatties.